mccollegestudent/learning-fastapi/README.md

 # learning-fastapi
-This is a social media python based api application, grounded on fastapi.
+This is a social media python based api application